-Once at the site, it is the state consultant’s job to ensure the integrity of the accreditation process during the site visit.
+Once the accreditation site visit commences, it is the consultant’s job to ensure the integrity of the accreditation process.
 The consultant, with the team lead, will interact with the institution’s accreditation coordinator throughout the entire visit on behalf of all team members.
 The consultant works to ensure that the reviewers conduct their visit under the auspices of the Accreditation Framework, and the procedures and protocols established by the COA.
 The consultant serves to assist the accreditation review team by providing information and assistance to the reviewers as necessary.
-In particular, it is critical that the consultant keep lines of communication open between the reviewers and the institution, ensuring that the institution has every opportunity to provide reviewers with information the reviewers need to make informed decisions.
+It is critical that the consultant keep lines of communication open between the reviewers and the institution, ensuring that the institution has every opportunity to provide reviewers with information the reviewers need to make informed decisions.
 The consultant helps the team in its deliberations as well as in editing and reviewing the report.

-Finally, the state consultant, in collaboration with the team lead, has responsibility for presenting the report to the COA and ensuring that the COA has accurate and timely information about the review to make its accreditation decision.
+Finally, the state consultant, in collaboration with the team lead, has responsibility for introducing the report to the COA, and ensuring that the COA has accurate and timely information about the review to make its accreditation decision.

 V. Conflict of Interest, Professional Behavior, and Ethical Guidelines